deniz-oezdemir/Pipex/README.md

 ## Future Work

 Implement a general timeout prevention instead of the specific workaround for the case of "/dev/urandom" being the first command.
+Improve the error-handling function `void err(int nbr)` to provide more granular error handling.

 ## Useful functions